 Running bamboo has earned a particularly nasty reputation for its growth habits.
-That’s because those rhizome roots spread like crazy.
-Although in this case, you can’t actually watch them grow.
-But it’s led many gardeners to wonder whether planting bamboo might not be such a good idea after all.
+That’s because those underground rhizomes spread so vigorously.
+They grow outward, persistently and invisibly, eventually sending up new shoots, often in unexpected or undesirable places.
+This led many gardeners to wonder whether planting bamboo might not be such a good idea after all.
+In the following article, we’ll explain how these bamboo varieties grow and how to cope with the potential threat.

 What is a running bamboo?